Leaky valve, low pressure in propellant tank led to GSLV failure in August last year: ISRO | Technology

 - India

-Low pressure build-up in the liquid hydrogen tank that fed the cryogenic engine due to a faulty valve has been identified as the reason for the failure to put India's first Geo Imaging Satellite (GISAT-1) into orbit in August last year, a report has revealed.
+A leak valve and low pressure build up in the liquid hydrogen tank that fed the cryogenic engine of India's heavy-lift rocket GSLV has been identified as the reason for the failure to put Geo Imaging Satellite (GISAT-1) into orbit in August last year, a report has revealed.

 The Failure Analysis Committee (FAC) set up by ISRO found that the GISAT-1 mission failed owing to a damage in the soft seal in a critical valve which resulted in lower pressure in the rocket's liquid hydrogen (LH2) tank, the space agency said on Friday.